African-Robotics-Unit/AcinoSet/README.md

 ### 3D Reconstruction:

-To reconstruct a cheetah into 3D, we offer three different trajectory refinement options on top of standard triangulation (TRI):
+To reconstruct a cheetah into 3D, we offer three different pose estimation options on top of standard triangulation (TRI):

 -  Sparse Bundle Adjustment (SBA)
 -  Extended Kalman Filter (EKF)
 -  Full Trajectory Estimation (FTE)

-You can run each refinement option seperately.
+You can run each option seperately.
 For example, simply open `FTE.ipynb` and follow the instructions!
 Otherwise, you can run all types of refinements in one go:
 ```sh
 python all_optimizations.py --data_dir 2019_03_09/lily/run --start_frame 70 --end_frame 170 --dlc_thresh 0.5